 Some courses are specific to either Paper 7 or are Units of Assessment, and have been marked as such in this booklet.
 Those students following the 75% Computer Science option, who have taken Paper 7 in Part II, will additionally choose two of the units of assessment.
-Those students taking the 50% Computer Science option, will attend the Paper 7 courses instead.
+Those students taking the 50% Computer Science option, will attend the Paper 7 courses instead, full details of which can be found in the Part IB booklet.
 The remaining courses can be chosen by all Part II students.